sahilrajput03/learn-raspberry/README-manjaro-install.md

 ## Installation

 I am donwloading the Manjaro Gnome Desktop becoz its sweet to use.
+Size of image is **1.1 GB** only.